S-CW/FrontEnd-mentor-challenge-QR-code-component/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/Layout_cookbook/Center_an_element) - This helped me for centering some of the elements.
+- [Flexbox center element](https://developer.mozilla.org/en-US/docs/Web/CSS/Layout_cookbook/Center_an_element) - This helped me for centering some of the elements.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - This is an amazing article which helped me finally understand how Flexbox works.
+- [Flexbox article](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - This is an amazing article which helped me finally understand how Flexbox works.
 I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author